United Way of Central Carolinas to manage and distribute funds to local agencies

 EFSP funds must be used to supplement food and shelter services and may not be used as seed money for new programs.
 Agencies may receive funds to provide food, shelter and supportive services, including, but not limited to:

-- Lodging in a mass shelter, or in a hotel/motel or other off-site shelter facility limited to 30-days assistance per individual or household
+- Lodging in a mass shelter ($12.50 per night per individual), or in a hotel/motel or other off-site shelter facility limited to 90-days assistance per individual or household to prevent homelessness.

 To be eligible for local EFSP funding, organizations must be a private, voluntary nonprofit or a unit of government; be eligible to receive federal funds; have an accounting system; practice non-discrimination; demonstrate the capability to deliver emergency food and/or shelter programs; and, if a private voluntary organization, must have a voluntary board.